Bruno Frey: Published work

-Frey's published research has included topics related to behavioral economics (including motivational crowding effects), the economics of awards, political economics, the economics of happiness, the effects of democracy upon society, corporate governance, community enterprises, and the economics of war.
+Frey's published research has included topics related to behavioural economics (including motivational crowding effects), the economics of awards, political economics, the economics of happiness, the effects of democracy upon society, corporate governance, community enterprises, and the economics of war.

-Frey is author of more than a dozen books in English and/or German (including a number of translations into French, Spanish, Portuguese, Galician, Italian, Japanese, Korean and Chinese) and more than 300 articles in professional academic journals.
+Frey is the author of more than a dozen books in English and/or German (including a number of translations into French, Spanish, Portuguese, Galician, Italian, Japanese, Korean and Chinese) and more than 300 articles in professional academic journals.

 Concerning the role of direct democracy, he developed (together with Reiner Eichenberger) a functionally oriented form of federalism called Functional Overlapping Competing Jurisdiction (FOCJ).
 He considers both direct democracy and federalism as trend-setting institutions of the future.

-Frey has also contributed to the organization of theaters, operas, and museums, as well as the return on investment in works of art.
+Frey has also contributed to the organisation of theatres, operas, and museums, as well as the return on investment in works of art.
 He finds that the latter are less financially rewarding compared to other investments.
 Such investments are nevertheless made because a psychological return also takes place in the process.
 According to the economics publication database IDEAS, Frey is a world leader in research in the field of cultural economics.

 As a further contribution to cultural economics, Bruno S. Frey has published a book entitled "Venice is Everywhere".
 The phenomenon of "overtourism" is treated as a central theme.
-In this context, economic aspects such as externalities or behavioral incentives and their role for the institutional framework are discussed.
+In this context, economic aspects such as externalities or behavioural incentives and their role in the institutional framework are discussed.
 In addition, Frey (with Andre Briviba) has published two academic papers on the topic (Revived Originals - A proposal to deal with cultural overtourism; A policy proposal to deal with excessive cultural tourism).

+As an alternative to the established simple majority rule, Frey proposes the flexible decision-making rule.
+This change is necessary because even established direct democratic procedures do not allow for full participation.
+This is because when decisions are made by simple majorities, the concerns of those outvoted are neglected.
+Flexible decision-making rules are intended to overcome precisely this disadvantage of majority governments.
+They work as follows: The electorate votes on a proposal.
+The losing opinion is not completely excluded, as was previously the case, but is integrated into the future solution to the extent of its partial success.
+For example, if the result of a vote to lower the voting age from 18 to 16 is 65% against and 35% in favour, young people would previously be denied any right to vote.
+With the new regulation, on the other hand, it could be agreed that young people under the age of 18 would not have full voting rights, but would still receive 35% of the weight of a full vote.